stereobooster/test-coverage-calculation/README.md

 | example7.1.js | 0/0                         | 0/0                        | 2/2                   | 2/2           |
 | example8.1.js | 0/0                         | 0/0                        | **1/2**               | 1/3           |

+**Note**: if you have 100% coverage you probably don't care if it is 3/3 or 5/5.
+This would make a difference it you have less than 100%, than number can be skewed.

 ## Example 1

 1 branch (or no branching):